 Then, the process starts all over again: Finding new knowledge, championing good ideas, sharing, and everything else.

-Becoming a thought leader in any space takes time, commitment and knowledge.
+Helping your team become thought leaders in any space takes time, commitment, and knowledge.
 The more you share your knowledge and the things bouncing around in your head the more confident you’ll become in sharing outside of your comfort zone.
-So the next time you’re at a standstill in your career growth remember: seek out knowledge, ideate and expound on what you find, share it with your colleagues and cohorts and champion the really GOOD ideas, share them externally with the market and be ready to answer the hard questions.
+So the next time you’re at a standstill in your career growth remember; seek out knowledge, ideate and expound on what you find, share it with your colleagues and cohorts and champion the really GOOD ideas, share them externally with the market and be ready to answer the hard questions.